The weak tracial Rokhlin property for finite group actions on simple C*-algebras

-If we assume that $\mathcal{C}$ is a class of \emph{separable} C*-algebras satisfying Conditions~\eqref{propcross_1} and \eqref{propcross_3}, and satisfying the separable version of Condition~\eqref{propcross_2}, then the argument above again works, since $ A \rtimes _{\alpha} G$ is separable if $A$ is separable and $G$ is finite. \end{proof}

 In the following theorem, we extend Phillips's result \cite[Theorem~2.6]{Ph11} to the nonunital case.
-We also consider the fixed point algebra.

-\begin{thm} Let $A$ be a simple separable (not necessarily unital) C*-algebra with tracial rank zero and let $\alpha$ be an action of a finite group $G$ on $A$ with the weak tracial Rokhlin property.
+\begin{thm} Let $A$ be a simple C*-algebra with tracial rank zero and let $\alpha$ be an action of a finite group $G$ on $A$ with the weak tracial Rokhlin property.
 Then the crossed product $A \rtimes _{\alpha} G$ and the fixed point algebra $A^{\alpha}$ are simple C*-algebras with tracial rank zero. \end{thm}